 How to Make Meatballs that Rival Grandma’s:

 My Nana’s meatballs were good, but I’ll be honest – they had nothing on these.
 Once I discovered the secret to perfectly moist, tender meatballs, I never went back to the old prep.
-Having made this recipe with both fresh and frozen versions of these meatballs, I can promise that it works the same both ways!
+Having made this Instant Pot spaghetti and meatballs with both fresh and frozen versions of these meatballs, I can promise that it works the same both ways!

 - The Beef.
 Add 1/2 pound of ground beef to a medium bowl.
 You can also sub in half ground pork, or use all ground turkey instead.